Dodecanese Islands, Greece: Top Festivals to Check Out When Visiting

 Santorini’s Ifestia Festival and Volcano Traditions

 Santorini’s Ifestia Festival is a must-see event that takes place every August.
 This festival celebrates the island’s volcanic history with dramatic reenactments and stunning firework displays.
-The blend of art, history, and mythology creates an unforgettable experience18.
+The blend of art, history, and mythology creates an unforgettable experience.

 During the festival, the night sky lights up with choreographed fireworks, symbolizing the eruption of the volcano.
-Performers dressed in traditional costumes bring the island’s legends to life, making you feel like you’ve stepped back in time18.
+Performers dressed in traditional costumes bring the island’s legends to life, making you feel like you’ve stepped back in time.

 Exploring Hidden Festival Gems